vthorsteinsson/Skrafl/README.md

 ### English summary

-This set of pure Python 2.7 programs and modules implements a word permutation engine that is the core of an [Icelandic Scrabble Helper website](http://skraflhjalp.appspot.com).
+This set of pure Python 2.7 programs and modules implements a dictionary and word permutation engine that is the core of an [Icelandic Scrabble Helper website](http://skraflhjalp.appspot.com).

-The web and its engine are helpful for Scrabble players, crossword enthusiasts and others - including programmers - who are interested in fast and flexible dictionary lookup, for Icelandic and other languages.
+The web and its engine are helpful for Scrabble players, crossword enthusiasts and others - including programmers - who are interested in fast and flexible dictionary implementation, for Icelandic and other languages.

 The software uses a *DAWG* (*Directed Acyclic Word Graph*, also called *Minimal Acyclic Finite State Automaton*, *MA-FSA*) to store the dictionary in a